janheski/janheski.github.io/_posts/2020-04-22-hosting-on-vercel-now.md

 If it doesn't work, you probably need to install now.

 #### 1b.
 Install now
-type `npm i now@latest` and it should help.
+type `npm i now@latest -g` and it should help.
 Then return to point 1.

 #### 1c.
 Setup vercel account
 You probably need to setup vercel account so follow their guide.